-The ISS tries to keep the ISS Packet station on 145.825 when it is available.
+The ISS keeps the ISS Packet station on 145.825 when it is available.
 This lets the packet downlink from ISS operate with the other APRS satellites there and its downlink to be collected by the established global network of APRS Internet-Gateway stations feeding the data to the ARISS-APRS web page.

 JOINT DIGIPEATER CONSTELLATIONS The first joint operations test (11-23 Oct 2002) was successful during which the ISS packet station joined the PCsat frequency so that both could operate as a joint constellation of two satellites, not only doubling the number of available pass times, but also allowing some dual-hop links.
 See report on PCsat web page.
 Since then this experiment has been conducted several other times, most recently early Dec 2005 between PCSAT2 and PCSAT-1 both operating on 145.825, the Satellite Digipeater frequency. .
 The longest dual dual hop packet observed is shown at right:

 This page contains notes about AX.25 Packet radio operations via the ISS or other